gvwilson/thirdbit/src/fiction/iffy/index.md

 "Uh huh,"
 Iffy said without moving.
-"Must be pretty affin' special for it to take a chance on bein' scrapped for blowin' stuff up like that."
+"Must be pretty affin' special for it to chance bein' scragged for blowin' stuff up."

 When Wales didn't answer she prodded the case next to her with her boot again.
-"That *was* you, wasn't it?
+"That *was* you and them, wasn't it?
 The 'splosion back there?"

 Wales blinked.
 "Why on earth would you think that was me?"

 Iffy rolled her eyes.
-"Cuz they upped your gear an' then the blockhouse blew up an' then the bot that takes care o' the town's sewers an' all just happens t' be a friend o' yours an' now you got your stuff back?
+"Cuz they naffled your gear an' then the blockhouse just happens to blow up an' then the critters that takes care o' the town's sewers an' all just happen to be friends o' yours an' now you got your stuff back?
 I ain't *stupid*," she finished disgustedly.
-Why did grownups always think kids were stupid?

 "No you're not," Wales agreed thoughtfully.
 He nodded at the case next to her feet.